Ardeshir Tarapore: Battle of Chawinda

 Beginning in April 1965, India and Pakistan engaged in a series of skirmishes across the Line of Control (LOC).
 In August, Pakistan attempted mass infiltration into Kashmir in Operation Gibraltar.
 On 5 August, Pakistani soldiers crossed the LOC dressed as Kashmiri locals, heading for various areas within Kashmir.
 After locals reported the presence of Pakistani troops, the Indian Army captured several disguised Pakistani soldiers and foiled the infiltration operation.
 On 1 September, Pakistan launched a counterattack, named Operation Grand Slam, to capture vital points that would cut off supply routes to Indian troops.
 This plan eventually was foiled by the Indian troops.
 Later on 6 September, Indian forces crossed the Radcliffe Line, marking the official beginning of the Indo-Pakistani War of 1965.

 Indian I Corps was given the responsibility of capturing the Sialkot sector.
 Poona Horse was part of the 1st Armoured Division, attached to I Corps.
 It was tasked to isolate Sialkot from Lahore.
 On 11 September 1965 Poona Horse launched an attack on Phillora.
 To surprise the Pakistanis, it was decided to attack Phillora from the rear.
 As part of the regiment, commanded by Lieutenant Colonel Tarapore, was attacking Phillora from Chawinda, it encountered Pakistani armour advancing from Wazirwali.
 Tarapore held his ground and attacked Phillora under enemy tank and artillery fire.
 When wounded he refused to be evacuated.
 His regiment successfully captured Wazirwali on 14 September.
 On the 16th they advanced to capture Jassoran, supported by 9 Dogra, and Butur-Dograndi, supported by 8 Garhwal.
 In the latter battle his tank was hit several times.
 Tarapore was mortally wounded, and succumbed to his injuries.
 Under his leadership the regiment had destroyed sixty Pakistani tanks, while the Indians had suffered the loss of nine.
 According to one account, Pakistani tanks held their fire during his cremation.

 Param Vir Chakra

 Tarapore was posthumously awarded the Param Vir Chakra, for leading the regiment while injured, and inflicting significant tank losses on the Pakistani side, with an effective date of award of 11 September 1965.
 The official citation reads:

 His wife received the award on Tarapore's behalf from the President of India.
 Later, as her own health deteriorated, it was handed over to the regiment and preserved in its quarter guard.

+Balidan Stambh, the war memorial in Jammu in 2009 paid tribute to him by inscribing his name on the pillars erected in semi circumference for the martyrs of the 1965 war.
+His name is displayed near the eternal flame and as relief mural on the semi circumference wall with the Param Vir Chakra awardees who attained martyrdom in Jammu and Kashmir.